JYL2027/Near-Earth-Objects-API/README.md

 ## Scripts:
 This folder contains three scripts for the Flask web application:
 1. **NEO_api.py (main script)**
 This script contains routes that use the GET, DELETE, and POST methods to retrieve or delete data you want to analyze or interpret.
-Based on your route, the script will either retrieve the whole data set to store to redis or delete the data sets from redis.
-Beyond those functionalities, the script allows for analysis and exploration of the data set.
-The script can also allow you to create jobs to the API where the parameters area range of HGNC IDs, retrieve job IDs, and check on the info about a certain job.
-Lastly, the script enables you to retrieve the results of a certain job ,given the job ID.
+Based on your route, the script will either retrieve the whole data set to store in Redis or delete the data sets from Redis.
+Beyond those functionalities, the script allows for analysis and exploration of the dataset.
+The script can also allow you to create jobs to the API where the parameters are a range of valid dates, retrieve job IDs, and check on the info about a certain job.
+Lastly, the script enables you to retrieve the results of a certain job, given the job ID.
 2. **jobs.py**
 This script contains all the functions, both private and public, needed for the application to work with jobs and allows user interaction with the queue.
 3. **worker.py**
 This script works to analyze the data and update jobs submitted by users and alters their status in the queue.
-Given a range of date's, this script will create a hexbin graph portraying the density of relative velocities and the near appraoch distance;s of NEO's in that range.
+Given a range of dates, this script will create a hexbin graph portraying the density of relative velocities and the near approach distances of NEOs in that range.

 ## System Diagram:
 <img src="Gene_System_Diagram.png" alt="My Image" width="800">